 Article Tag - "Physical Therapy"

-January can be a month of fierce weather where storms, snow, floods and flu’s are thrown at us.
+The early part of the year can be months of fierce weather where storms, snow, floods and flu’s are thrown at us.
 January is seen as a depressing month as the glow of Christmas is gone and we’re left with bills, worries and empty pockets.
-It can take quite a toll on our health.So how can The elbowroom Clinic be of help to you this January?
+It can take quite a toll on our health.So how can The elbowroom Clinic be of help to you this year?

 1 Gym Injuries – We start the year off with the best of intentions.… Read more